dalehassinger/VMware-Explore-Hackathon-2025/README.md

 **Our Team:**
-* Team-Idea.md has information on what Team wants to "Hack".
-* conversation.md has "Hacked" conversation examples.
-  * Please add any ideas to this file.
 * I turned on Discussions for us to use as a option.
 * Create a Blog about teams journey
 * Presentation?